amarian12/Ethereum-Testnet-Network/Article.md

 Cheers!
 The account is filled with 3 ether.
 You also can check the account balance here [`ropsten etherscan`](https://ropsten.etherscan.io/).

-In this howto we have got up and running docker container with Ethereum testnet network (AKA Ropsten) and communicate with our node by JSON-RPC client written by Ruby.
+We have got up and running docker container with Ethereum testnet network (AKA Ropsten) and we able to communicate with our node by JSON-RPC client written by Ruby.
 It's a good start to create your own blockchain project based on Ethereum.